-World AIDS Day (WAD) – is held on the 1st December each year and is an opportunity for people worldwide to unite in the fight against HIV, show their support for people living with HIV and to commemorate people who have died.
+This year, on the 1st December, is the 30th Anniversary of the first WORLD AIDS DAY.
+It is an opportunity for people worldwide to unite in the fight against HIV, show their support for people living with HIV and to commemorate people who have died.

 World AIDS Day was first conceived in August 1987 for a Global Programme on AIDS, at the World Health Organization in Geneva, Switzerland.
 It was then approved by UNAIDS and World AIDS Day was on 1 December 1988.
 Want to know more?
 Have a look at this timeline

 National HIV Testing Week (NHIVTW) – week commencing 17th November.
 NHIVTW raises awareness of the importance of HIV testing, as well as increasing opportunities to test – be it in clinical settings, in primary care or through community-based rapid testing.
 The ultimate goal is to increase regular HIV testing.
 Over 100,000 people are living with HIV in the UK.

 - To encourage the public to ‘know your HIV status’

 - To increase knowledge that those on effective treatment can’t pass HIV on U=U

 - To promote local HIV services

 - To empower people to talk/discuss issues around HIV

 What can you do this World AIDS Day?

 Download the World AIDS Day information pack with idea’s on what you can do to raise awareness and support this campaign.